Skip to main content

 Supporting Metabolic Function with Peptide Therapy

 While the HPG axis is recalibrating, metabolic function can be directly supported through other pathways.
-This is where (GH) secretagogues become valuable adjuncts.
+This is where growth hormone (GH) secretagogues become valuable adjuncts.
 These are peptides that stimulate the pituitary gland to release its own stores of growth hormone.
 A healthier GH profile is directly linked to improved metabolic outcomes, including increased lipolysis (fat burning), enhanced muscle protein synthesis, and better sleep quality, all of which can be compromised during the transition phase.

 • Sermorelin ∞ A GHRH analogue, Sermorelin mimics the body’s natural growth hormone-releasing hormone, causing a gentle, pulsatile release of GH from the pituitary.